Walking 2 Miles a Day: Tips, Benefits & Realistic Weight Loss Outcomes

 Doing multiple shorter walks per day: Even though walking 2 miles a day would be great, it might not be possible to fit in at one time.
 If you do multiple short walks per day (10-15 minutes), you’ll still burn calories and build some endurance.
 These walks can be after meals, on breaks, or between appointments.

-One study showed that blood sugar was better controlled when subjects walked 15 minutes after each meal (3 walks total) rather than 45 minutes at one time.[9]
+One study showed that blood sugar was better controlled when subjects walked 15 minutes after each meal (3 walks total) rather than 45 minutes at one time.6

 Weight Loss Basics

 The first thing you need to do is make sure you are keeping up your calorie deficit.
 To lose weight, many people try a “crash diet” where they eat significantly less food than usual or follow something like the keto or paleo diets, which can be unsustainable in the long run.
-Not to mention some people even achieve ketosis and still don’t lose weight because they don’t know the basics.
+Some individuals manage to enter ketosis but still struggle with weight loss due to a lack of fundamental knowledge.

 So at the end of the day, it’s absolutely crucial to burn more calories than you eat in order to burn fat.